 - Provide safe plants for your cat to consume (e.g. wheat grass, lawn grass)

 One of the most common destructive feline behaviors is scratching.
-Scratching is a normal behvaior that serves to scent mark, stretch muscles and sharpen the claws.
-Indoor cats may select an inappropriate item(s) to scratch if not provided with appropriate outlet for this normal behavior.
+Scratching is normal behavior that serves to scent mark, stretch muscles, and sharpen the claws.
+Indoor cats may select an inappropriate item(s) to scratch if not provided with an appropriate outlet for this normal behavior.
 Providing an appropriate object for scratching is essential to prevent your cat from damaging property.